 Gljúfrabúi

-Nestled inside a slot canyon not far from the famed Seljalandsfoss, Gljúfrabúi provides a unique backdrop unlike any other waterfall in Iceland.
 Inside the canyon there’s a rock you can climb on top of to get some cool shots of you in it (if you have a travel partner to snap a photo), but be respectful of others and take these photos quickly as everyone wants to get the same shot.

 Gullfoss

-Often hailed at the most famous waterfall in Iceland, Gullfoss is easily accessible year-round as part of the famous Golden Circle, just 1.5 hours from Reykjavík.
 The massive two-tiered waterfall envelops visitors in mist, creating rainbows on sunny days.
 It can be observed from an upper and a lower viewpoint, which grants different perspectives.

 Looking for a way to fit all of this in one trip?

-If you want to save yourself the hours of research and planning, we’ve got you covered with our ultimate done-for-you Iceland South Coast Itinerary.
 This itinerary includes a lot of what you’ll find in this article, plus so much more!
 It covers ALL the bases, from driving directions and timing of activities, to necessary reservations and recommended places to stay.

 Lagoons, beaches & hot springs

-In this volcanic nation, the beaches are black and the lagoons come in all different shades of milky blue.
+In this volcanic nation, the beaches are black and the lagoons come in all different shades of blue.
 In fact, Iceland has some of the brightest blue glacial waters we’ve ever seen!
 And the solid stuff is pretty neat too (solid water that is… Ice!).

 Here we’ve rounded up the most photogenic lagoons, beaches and hot springs to photograph in Iceland.
+Check out our round up of hot springs in Iceland for more information and exact locations.

 Jökulsárlón glacier lagoon